 [13] Size of the standard cell for embedded trench DRAM cell.
-Data refers to the DRAM requirements table in the PIDS chapter.
+Data refers to the DRAM requirements table in the PIDS Chapter.

-CONNECTION TO SYSTEM-LEVEL ROADMAP: SOC-PE POWER CONSUMPTION PILOT
+CONNECTION TO SYSTEM-LEVEL ROADMAP: SOC-CP POWER CONSUMPTION PILOT

-The iNEMI roadmap is to systems and boards what the ITRS roadmap is to chips.
-The ITRS Design ITWG has started an effort to start selectively aligning aspects of the iNEMI and ITRS roadmaps, in order to ensure that system drivers have realistic input parameter targets.
-A pilot study was done within this alignment, focused on (a) the SOC-PE consumer portable driver, and (b) the power /energy aspects of the design.
-The parameters that were selected to be aligned include voltage supply, energy consumption, standby power, runtime before recharge, operating temperature range, thermal design power (hottest chip), maximum current per chip, thermal design flux, cooling method, and passives usage.
+The iNEMI roadmap is to systems and boards as the ITRS roadmap is to chips.
+The ITRS Design ITWG is continuing its efforts to selectively align aspects of the iNEMI and ITRS roadmaps, so as to ensure that system drivers have realistic input parameter targets.
+A 2007 pilot study regarding this alignment focused on (a) the SOC Consumer Portable driver and (b) the power and energy aspects of the design.
+The parameters selected for alignment include voltage supply, energy consumption, standby power, runtime before recharge, operating temperature range, thermal design power (hottest chip), maximum current per chip, thermal design flux, cooling method and passives usage.
 Several parameters did not exist either in the ITRS or iNEMI models, showing the need for deeper future collaboration.
 Figure SYSD13 shows the two key comparisons that were possible during this exercise.